Small Business Retirement Plans in Tucson, AZ

 401(k) Plans

-401(k)s are available to businesses of any size, and are highly flexible.
-Employees may defer their salary as contributions, and employers can make contributions every year.
+401(k)s are available to corporations of any size, and are highly tailorable.
+Employees may postpone their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan

-- Higher Contribution Limits: For 2024, employees can contribute up to $$23k, with an additional $7,500 catch-up contribution for those aged 50 and older.
+• Higher Contribution Limits: For 2024, employees can contribute up to $$23k, with an additional $seven thousand five hundred dollars catch-up contribution for those aged 50 and older.

 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Pick a provider that offers various investment choices, administrative support, and employee education.
+• Choose a Plan Provider: Choose a provider that offers a range of investment opportunities, administrative services, and staff training.

 Individual 401(k)

-This plan, also known as a Individual 401(k), is designed to provide the same benefits as a company 401(k), but specifically for individuals who are independent contractors, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to one-fourth of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Additionally, you have the option to open a Roth 401(k) account, or roll over pre-tax assets.
+Designed to offer the same benefits as a business 401(k), this plan is also known as a Individual 401(k).
+It is ideal for individuals who are self-employed, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a additional contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-- Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
-Search for providers with a range of investment options and reduced fees.
+• Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
+Search for providers with a range of investment options and lower fees.

 Profit Sharing Plans